department-of-veterans-affairs/vets-api/modules/simple_forms_api/app/services/simple_forms_api/form_remediation/docs/README.md

 presigned_urls = job.perform(ids: benefits_intake_uuids, config:, type: :remediation)
 ```

+### Overrideable Classes

+- `submission_archive_class`: Customize archive generation.
+- `s3_client`: Customize S3 interactions.
+- `remediation_data_class`: Customize data processing for submissions.
+- `uploader_class`: Customize file upload and S3 handling.
+- `submission_type`: Override `FormSubmission` model.
+- `attachment_type`: Override attachment model.

 ---

 ## AWS S3 Bucket Setup

-If your team does not have their own dedicated AWS S3 bucket, the following steps will need to be taken.
+If your team does not have an S3 bucket, follow these steps.

-### S3 Bucket Request Process
+### Requesting an S3 Bucket

-#### **Submit PR**
+#### Submit a PR

-- **Preferred Approach by Platform DevOps**: Create a new configuration PR to add the necessary S3 bucket(s) using these PRs as guidance (these changes can be done in a single PR): [Sample PR #1](https://github.com/department-of-veterans-affairs/devops/pull/14735), [Sample PR #2](https://github.com/department-of-veterans-affairs/devops/pull/14742)
+- **Recommended Approach**: Submit a configuration PR for new S3 bucket(s).
+Refer to [Sample PR #1](https://github.com/department-of-veterans-affairs/devops/pull/14735) and [Sample PR #2](https://github.com/department-of-veterans-affairs/devops/pull/14742) (these changes can be done in a single PR).
-  - Include the appropriate configuration for both staging and production environments.
+- Include staging and production configurations.
-  - Ensure you follow your team's naming convention when creating the bucket(s).
+- Adhere to team naming conventions for the bucket(s).

-#### **Review Process**
+#### Review Process

 - Once the PR is submitted, request a review from the DevOps/Platform team.
-  - A teammate should review the PR first before requesting a review from DevOps.
+- A team member should review the PR before DevOps approval.
-- Ask for a **sanity check** to ensure the bucket is provisioned correctly, securely, and consistently with existing infrastructure.
+- Request a **sanity check** for provisioning, security, and consistency.

-#### **Apply Changes**
+#### Applying Changes

-- After the PR is merged, the DevOps team will apply the Terraform changes to provision the bucket(s) in the appropriate environment (staging/production).
+- After merging, DevOps will manually apply the changes in staging and production environments.
-  - At the time of writing this document, this process is manual for DevOps and will need to be asked for explicitly once the PR has been merged.
-- Once the bucket(s) are successfully created, the DevOps or platform team will provide confirmation.
+- Upon successful provisioning, DevOps will confirm bucket creation.

-#### **Access and Credentials**
+#### Access and Credentials

-**Production/Staging Environments**:
+**Production/Staging**:

-- The `vets-api` service will automatically have access to the S3 bucket in production and staging environments through the **vets-api pod's service account**.
+- `vets-api` automatically accesses S3 in production and staging environments through the **vets-api pod service account**.
-- No explicit AWS Access Key or Secret Key is needed in these environments, as the credentials will be [fetched automatically](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Client.html#initialize-instance_method) by the pod service account.

-**Local Development/Non-Production Environments**:
+**Local Development**:

-- For local testing or other non-production environments, you **will need to pass your own AWS credentials** (e.g., via environment variables or AWS CLI) when working with S3.
+- Use your own AWS credentials locally, either via environment variables or the AWS CLI.

 **Testing Credentials**:

-- Ensure that the `vets-api` role can write to the S3 bucket in both staging and production.
-You should test your S3 client with the `vets-api` role and report any errors.
+- Ensure the `vets-api` role can write to the S3 bucket in both environments.
+Test using the `vets-api` role and report any errors.
-- If you're using an AWS client (e.g., via the AWS SDK), it should automatically use the `vets-api` role in the target environment.

 **Documentation**:

-- Internal documentation on using the `vets-api` role with AWS clients should be consulted for further guidance.
-For local development, ensure AWS credentials are properly set up.
+- Consult internal documentation on using `vets-api` role with AWS clients.
+For local development, ensure proper AWS credential setup.

 ### S3 Bucket Naming Convention

-- **For Staging**: `dsva-vagov-staging-[team-project-name]`
+- **Staging**: `dsva-vagov-staging-[team-project-name]`
-- **For Production**: `dsva-vagov-prod-[team-project-name]`
+- **Production**: `dsva-vagov-prod-[team-project-name]`

-### Guidelines for Future Infrastructure Requests
+### Future Infrastructure Requests

-- Teams should continue to request infrastructure changes via PRs to the DevOps repository.
-- If you're unfamiliar with Terraform or any other infrastructure specific technologies, request assistance from the Platform or DevOps team to ensure the infrastructure is provisioned correctly.
-- Ensure proper testing in both staging and production environments, verifying that the `vets-api` role has the appropriate permissions to interact with the S3 bucket.
+For future infrastructure needs, continue using PR requests in the DevOps repository.
+Seek Platform/DevOps assistance if unfamiliar with Terraform or infrastructure technologies, and verify permissions in staging and production environments.